wmeints/effective-llm-applications/samples/chapter-05/csharp/Chapter5.ExtractPromptTestData/README.md

-﻿# Model-based testing
+﻿# Extracting test data from application insights

-This sample demonstrates how to configure telemetry for Semantic Kernel with application insights using the Azure Monitor OpenTelemetry Exporter.
+This sample demonstrates how to process raw application insights trace data into potential test data for your application.
+This can be useful for expanding test cases in your application with real-world data.

 ## Prerequisites